1601-mma2013/Interactive-Directory/README.md

 Understand product vision and constraints

 Product{project} vision
-- to improve efficiency of obtaining and giving information in MMU
+- to improve efficiency in obtaining and giving information in MMU

 Risk
 - Someone will vandalize or steal parts of the kiosk